{

 mvn deploy

-Maven deploy goal is used to deploy the project to the remote repository like the nexus. so that other developers can use this artifact in their module.
+The Maven deploy goal is used to deploy the project to a remote repository like the nexus. so that other developers can use this artifact in their modules.

 The remote repository location is specified in pom.xml.